shivaninyc/flight_delays/README.md

 Since my test accuracy, recall, and precision for random forest were significantly higher than 50%, my algorithm fared pretty well.
 Naive Bayes was used as a benchmark to compare my random forest to.

 ### Results for Goal 2
+I ran a regression model to predict by how much the flight will be delayed.
+For this I used a multiple linear regression model.
+However, the results were not statistically significant:

+R^2: Too low to consider
+Mean Squared Error: 4466.48

+Multiple Linear Regression was not recommended by papers, but I tried it anyway.
+There is no linear or polynomial relationship between the attributes I selected and the length of the flight delay.
+Also, it was hard to take into account the delay length of the previous flight, in my multiple linear regression model.
+This is an important factor to consider.
+Research papers point out that a neural network would be a better model for this and it would be able to weigh in the delay length of the previous flight.

 ### Results for Goal 3